eaamankwah/Operationalizing-Machine-Learning-using-Azure/README.md

 ## **Step 1 - Authentication**

-A Service Principal account  associated  with my specific workspace was ceated within the Udacity lab which completed the authentication process.
+A Service Principal account  associated  with my specific workspace was created within the Udacity lab which completed the authentication process.
 Therefore, there was no need to repeat the step 1.
 This Service Principal assigns role to user with controlled permissions to access specific resources.

 ## **Step 2 - Auto ML Experiment**

 The bankmarketing dataset was uploaded into Azure Machine Learning Datastore so that it could be used during model training.
-By enabling security security and authentication, an experiment was ceated using automated machine learnind (ML).
+By enabling security and authentication, an experiment was created using automated machine learning (ML).
 Azure ML created pipelines of different algorithms and parameter sets in parallel that that went through a series of iterations that eventually converged to produce models with associated training score.
 The model with the highest training score based on the criterion defined in the experiment was selected as the best model to fit the dataset.
-The image below indicate the registered dataset listed in Azure ML Studio:
+The image below indicates the registered dataset listed in Azure ML Studio:

 ![dataset](https://github.com/eaamankwah/Operationalizing-Machine-Learning-using-Azure/blob/main/screenshots/ss1.png)